Dr. Kevin W. Rockmann

 I am a Professor of Management at the George Mason University Costello College of Business, where my research involves studying working relationships in organizations, including how relationships are generated, maintained, and dissolve.
 I’m particularly interested in how organizations cultivate relationships given the increasing use of remote work.

-I teach and consult in the areas of relational leadership, cultivating high quality relationships, and negotiation and conflict management.
+I teach and consult in the areas of relational leadership, cultivating high quality relationships, training middle and top-level managers, and negotiation and conflict management.

 I am the lead author of Negotiation: Moving from Conflict to Agreement (Sage, 2021).